5 Employer Branding Musts for Small Businesses

 Remember, if your employer brand can help with some of the heavy lifting associated with recruiting, your job gets easier.
 To learn more about hiring best practices for small businesses, download our ebook, Recruiting for Small Business.

-LinkedIn Talent Trends survey of 8,000 fully employed workers
+LinkedIn Talent Trends survey of 8,000 fully employed workers in 26 countries.

 Corporate Leadership Council, Smart Sourcing: How Talent Advisors Use Sourcing Intelligence to Extend Recruiting’s Influence (2011), 38.